Weakly Supervised AUC Optimization: A Unified Partial AUC Approach: Related Work

 Multi-instance learning (MIL) tackles the challenge of learning from inexact supervision.
 In MIL, training instances are organized into bags, and labels are only given at the bag level.
 Instance-level approaches typically assume the bag label depends on the presence of any positive instance~\cite{Dietterich1997,mil,Carbonneau2016,Xiao2017}, while bag-level approaches assume the bag label is defined by multiple concepts or instances~\cite{Gaertner2002,Wei2017,Ilse2018,Wang2019}.
 In this work, we adopt the assumption of instance-level MIL{}.

 Given the challenging nature of the task, only a limited number of studies have attempted to unify various weakly supervised learning scenarios.
 For instance, SAFEW~\cite{safew} focused on the safety aspect of WSL tasks, while LIISP~\cite{Zhangzy2022liisp} tackled the challenge of learning from incomplete and inaccurate supervision within a single framework.
 Meanwhile, CEGE~\cite{cege} proposed a general framework for WSL based on centroid estimation.
+DivideMix~\cite{R3} is a holistic model that address semi-supervised learning and noisy label learning simultaneously.
 However, these studies mainly concentrate on accuracy-oriented classification problems and cannot be readily applied to the AUC optimization problem.

-AUC, as a commonly used performance measure other than classification accuracy, has received a lot of attention from researchers in recent years.
-Much effort has been devoted to studying AUC-oriented learning models from multiple aspects.
+AUC is one of the most commonly used performance measure other than classification accuracy~\cite{auc}.
+It measures how well the model ranks the positive instances before the negative ones without considering the threshold, and therefore, it does not suffer from the inefficiency seen in accuracy when dealing with data imbalance.
+AUC optimization~\cite{cortes2003auc,aucsurvey} is the learning paradigm that aims to maximize the AUC performance of models.
+This approach makes the models more robust to data imbalance and leads to improved ranking performance.
+Much effort has been devoted to AUC optimization problem from multiple aspects.
 In terms of theoretical properties, \citet{consistency} have studied the consistency of commonly used surrogate losses of AUC, while \citet{aucgeb} have studied the generalization bounds of AUC optimization models.
 In terms of online and stochastic optimization, \citet{opauc} have proposed an AUC optimization algorithm based on the covariance matrix, while \citet{solam} have converted the AUC optimization problem into a stochastic saddle point problem that can be optimized using stochastic gradient-based methods. \citet{Lei2021} have further proposed a stochastic proximal AUC maximization algorithm that achieves a linear convergence rate.
 Recently, AUC optimization with deep neural networks has gained increasing attention. \citet{Liu2020} have proposed deep AUC maximization based on pairwise AUC loss, while \citet{Yuan2022} have proposed an end-to-end AUC optimization method that solves a compositional objective.
 These research efforts have motivated many real-world applications of AUC optimization, including software build outcome prediction~\cite{ijcai18}, medical image classification~\cite{Azizi2021}, and abnormal behavior detection~\cite{Feizi2020}.

 In contrast to the extensive research on accuracy-oriented weakly supervised learning, the study on the weakly supervised AUC optimization is rather few, and mostly restricted to specific situations of weakly supervised learning. \citet{puauc} study the semi-supervised AUC optimization based on positive-unlabeled learning. \citet{Xie2018} study unbiased risk estimator of the semi-supervised AUC optimization. \citet{Charoenphakdee2019} study the property of AUC optimization under label noise.
 So far, no research has provided a unified approach for solving the AUC optimization problem across various weakly supervised learning scenarios.